I sat with a man once —

 her hair undone and falling, laughing about something long ago, her head thrown back and her neck arching bare and lovely.

-That he couldn’t take his eyes off her when she was like that, vulnerable and unmasked, and maybe that’s what beauty is, the brokenness of bare exposure.
+He said that he couldn’t take his eyes off her when she was like that, vulnerable and unmasked.
+Maybe that’s what beauty is, the brokenness of bare exposure.

 He said that’s all he ever wanted.

 He wanted her.
 And he wanted to live unafraid because what does it matter what people think of you when you know that you’re known by God?
 Let people have their bloated opinions — he’d take God’s bottom-line approval any old day.